dolmades/dolmades-cli/README.md

 ### Generating a GOG dolmade

 For this to work you need to be registered at [GOG](https://gog.com).
 They offer some items for free so you can test `goglizer` without purchasing a game.
-This is how to cook your favourite GOG win-only game using the script `goglizer`:
+If you have not done so already obtain the free item "Flight of the Amazon Queen" and verify that it is shown in your personal game collection.
+Retrieve a list of your games using the script `goglizer`:
 ```
 ./goglizer -u
 ```
 The `-u` parameter tells `goglizer` to retrieve the dolmades runtime container and your personal game list.
 At first, you will be asked to authorize using your GOG account.
-Since two-factor-authentication is mandatory you will need to check your email and enter the code that GOG sends to you.
-This needs to be done only once.
-After that, the authorization credentials are being stored in your home directory for subsequent use.
+Since two-factor-authentication is mandatory you will need to check your email and enter the code that GOG has sent to you.
+This needs to be done only once since the authorization credentials are being stored in your home directory for subsequent use.
-Finally a list of your games is being shown:
+Finally, a list of your games is displayed:

 ```
 Found dolmade repo under /home/stefan/.dolmades/repo